Threads Through Time

 Over several months, multicultural, creative members of the community engaged with both Islamic and First Nations groups through a month-long series of workshops.
 Drawing inspiration from prayer rugs and other woven and textile traditions, the participants began the creative process of unpacking their own experiences and histories to create a series of woven works and narratives aimed at celebrating the historical and sacred significance of textile arts and Indigenous and migrant experiences.
 The products of these collaborations resulted in ten unique narratives and small-scale textile pieces including Coast Salish weaving, Eastern-Canada rug hooking, Qalamkar (Iranian printmaking), digitally operated jacquard weaving, and more.
 These diverse works were displayed at the Museum of Vancouver in September 2018, along with a video of the artists reflecting on their experience.

-As an extension of the first phase of Weaving Cultural Identities, Threads Through Time has invited six renowned Musqueam and Squamish weavers to engage in conversations on ways in which land has been colonized, shared and demarcated.
-Through these reflections, the weavers have created five individual, unique panels of 8 by 4 feet each, channeling their experience of the land and the voices of their ancestors.
-Inspired by this dialogue and in honoring these experiences, a multiethnic team of jacquard weavers and a designer have worked to create a large border which will hold these panels together, creating a 31 by 15 feet rug, as a symbol and product of this inter-community exchange.
+As an extension of the first phase of Weaving Cultural Identities, Threads Through Time invited six renowned Musqueam and Squamish weavers to engage in conversations on ways in which land has been colonized, shared, and demarcated.
+Through these reflections, the weavers created five individual, unique panels, each measuring 8 by 4 feet and each channeling the weavers’ experience of the land and the voices of their ancestors.
+Inspired by this dialogue and honoring these experiences, a multiethnic team of jacquard weavers and a designer worked to create a large border to hold these panels together.
+The result was a 31-by-15-foot rug, a potent symbol and product of this inter-community exchange.